 Counterparty Risk.
 Because many derivatives are an obligation of the counterparty rather than a direct investment in the reference asset, the Fund may suffer losses potentially equal to, or greater than, the full value of the derivative if the counterparty fails to perform its obligations under the derivative agreement as a result of bankruptcy or otherwise.
 Any loss would result in a reduction in the NAV of the Fund and will likely impair the Fund's ability to achieve its investment objective.
 The counterparty risk associated with the Fund's investments will be greater if the Fund uses only a limited number of counterparties.
-If there are only a few potential counterparties, the Fund, subject to applicable law, may enter into transactions with as few as one counterparty at any time.
+If there are only a few potential counterparty at any time.